roberto-filho/kunware/README.md

 - __X-Mock-Depth__
   - Specifies the maximum JSON data depth
   - Defaults to 5
+- __X-Mock-Example__
+  - Specifies if the response should use the example in the top level schema
+  - Defaults to `disabled` and turned on with `enabled`
 - __X-Mock-Override__
   - Specifies response data via [JSON Path](https://github.com/dchester/jsonpath)
   - Must be a valid JSON object of `<jsonPath>: <data>` pairs